wazum/thumb-hash/README.md

 you can use any other kind of integrating the required JavaScript to your project, like:

-*  Using a JavaScript/TypeScript module file with the code, and integrating it in your frontend build process (if you use vite, webpack, grunt or the likes).
 *  Placing the code in your main layout Fluid file using the [`<f:asset.script>`](https://docs.typo3.org/permalink/t3viewhelper:typo3-fluid-asset-script) (or `<f:vite.asset>` when using vite integration).